zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0019-the_second_aqabah_pledge.md

 I wonder if this was meant in general or if it meant that polytheists accompanied the Muslims (from Madīnah) for the pilgrimage.
 Reading on further, it seems to suggest the latter which is quite interesting that the polytheists were willing to go on pilgrimage *with* the Muslims.

-We learn here that even before Islām al-'Abbās raḍiallāhu 'anh would like to accompany and take care of his nephew ﷺ, kind of similar to Abū Ṭālib except for the fact that al-'Abbās raḍiallāhu 'anh actually accepted Islām eventually.
+We learn here that even before Islām al-'Abbās raḍiallāhu 'anh would like to accompany and take care of his nephew, kind of similar to Abū Ṭālib except for the fact that al-'Abbās raḍiallāhu 'anh actually accepted Islām eventually.

 Subḥānallāh, they were guaranteed Jannah for fulfilling the articles of the pledge, what a blessed incident to be a part of.

 > Prophet ﷺ smiled and replied

-Ya rabb, grant me the blessing of seeing your beloved nabi ﷺ smile.
+Ya rabb, grant me the blessing of seeing your beloved nabi ṣallallāhu 'alayhi wa sallam smile.

 I find it quite interesting and remarkable that some of the anṣār (to be) made sure to let the rest know that they better be all in or just back out now and yet all of them decided to take the pledge which speaks volumes about their imān and sincerity.